freeipa/freeipa/install/ui/doc/guides/debugging_web_ui/README.md

 ## Conclusion

-While reporting an UI bug it's good the check if there is some JavaScript error and if so send a call stack with line numbers, preferably the ones by using source codes.
+While reporting an UI bug it's good to check if there is some JavaScript error and if so, send a call stack with line numbers, preferably the ones by using source codes.
 If source codes are not available, pretty print function should be used and send also code (~15 lines on both sides) around the bug.

 The most valuable information in order of preference are: